Screw Materials Used in Pipeline Valve Production: A Comprehensive Guide

 1. Stainless Steel

-Stainless steel is one of the most commonly used screw materials in pipeline valve production.
-It offers excellent corrosion resistance, making it ideal for applications where the valve may come into contact with aggressive fluids or environments.
+Stainless steel screws are one of the most commonly used screw materials in pipeline valve production.
+They offer excellent corrosion resistance, making them ideal for applications where the valve may come into contact with aggressive fluids or environments.
 Stainless steel screws also exhibit good mechanical strength, high temperature resistance, and good weldability.
 The most common stainless steel grades used include AISI 304, AISI 316, and duplex stainless steels like UNS S31803.

 Reading more: